-Since 2011, Oaks has served as Ranking Minority Member of the Ways and Means Committee.
-The committee is responsible for analyzing the Governor's budget proposal.
-As Ranking Minority member, Assemblyman Oaks leads the debate on the final enacted budget.
+In September 2011, Minority Leader Brian Kolb appointed Assemblyman Oaks as the Ranking Minority Member of the Ways and Means Committee.
+The committee is the Assembly's Fiscal Committee where any proposed legislation with tax or spending implications is considered, including the annual \$132.5 billion state budget.
+The Ways and Means Committee is responsible for analyzing the Governor's budget proposal, holding public budget hearings, forecasting state revenues and participating in joint conference committees.
+As Ranking Minority Member, Assemblyman Oaks leads the debate on the final budget.